 “You mean I’m not dead.”

-And then I was lying on the beach in the pouring rain and that nice young nun I had met that other time when I was swimming was leaning over me and kissing me.
+And then I was lying on the beach in the pouring rain and that nice young nun I had met the other night was leaning over me and kissing me.
 She drew her lips away.
 What was her name?
-Sister Mary Elizabeth.

 “Ah, he’s breathing,” she said.